 Rollover relief applies to the transfer of the property to Robin, but only on the \$40,000 required to repay Pat's bank, as only this amount was drawn before 27 March 2021.

-Robin is entitled to deduct a reducing amount of interest for the \$40,000 over the transition period (1 October 2021 to 31 March 2025).
+Robin is entitled to deduct a percentage of the interest for the \$40,000.

 Transfers to or from look-through companies (LTCs) and partnerships